tenlevels/spruce/README.md

 - Download the latest release and extract the contents
 - Delete everything on your SD card except for `BIOS` `Roms` `Saves` folders
-- Place the contents of the zip onto your SD card.
+- Place the entire contents of the latest spruce zip folder onto your SD card.

 This will retain all your games, saves, and emulator bios files.